samiUK/hitchbuddy-connect-uk/replit.md

 - User avatars only display beside sender's messages, current user messages show no avatar
 - Riders see driver name and photo; drivers see rider name and photo
 - Clear role identification in chat headers and interface
-- Navigation order: Overview, My Rides & Bookings, Find Requests/Find Rides, Post New Ride/Request a Ride
+- Navigation order: Overview, My Trips & Bookings, Find Requests/Find Trips, Post New Trip/Request a Trip
-- Both rider and driver dashboards have "My Rides & Bookings" as option 2 with Upcoming/Past segments
+- Both rider and driver dashboards have "My Trips & Bookings" as option 2 with Upcoming/Past segments
-- Added "Ride Completed" and "Cancel Ride" buttons for both drivers and riders
+- Added "Trip Completed" and "Cancel Trip" buttons for both drivers and riders
-- Completed rides automatically move to "Past Rides" section and appear grayed out
+- Completed trips automatically move to "Past Trips" section and appear grayed out
 - Added beta disclaimer popup that appears on first visit with localStorage persistence
 - Users can dismiss the disclaimer with "I understand" button
 - Enhanced address fields with addressLine1, addressLine2, city, county, postcode, country
 - Privacy protection: only city and country visible to other users publicly
 - Hidden profile completion prompts when profile is 100% complete
 - Profile considered complete when city field is populated (simplified completion criteria)
-- Find Rides section now shows only future available rides posted by drivers
+- Find Trips section now shows only future available trips posted by drivers
-- Riders cannot see their own rides and only see future rides for booking
+- Riders cannot see their own trips and only see future trips for booking
-- Exception: coolsami_uk@yahoo.com can see their own rides for testing purposes
+- Exception: coolsami_uk@yahoo.com can see their own trips for testing purposes
-- Added "Confirm Ride" and "Counter Offer" buttons for drivers responding to ride requests
+- Added "Confirm Trip" and "Counter Offer" buttons for drivers responding to trip requests
-- Drivers can confirm rides directly or send counter offers with different pricing
+- Drivers can confirm trips directly or send counter offers with different pricing
 - Counter offers create pending bookings that require rider confirmation
 - Implemented Job ID system (format: HB-YYYYMMDD-XXXXX) for all bookings
 - Job IDs displayed as badges on booking cards for easy reference